syncfusion-content/ej2-react-docs/ej2-react/installation/linux-installer/download.md

    ![Trial download confirmation page](images/trial-confirmation.png)

-3. Trial downloads provide the latest version only.
+3. Trial downloads provide the latest installer version only.
 4. An unlock key is not required to run the Syncfusion<sup style="font-size:70%">&reg;</sup> JavaScript/React Linux trial installer.
 5. While an active trial exists, the installer can also be downloaded from the [Trials & Downloads](https://www.syncfusion.com/account/manage-trials/downloads) page in the account.

    ![Manage Trials and Downloads page](images/trial-download.png)

-6. Click the **More Download Options** button (labeled 2 in the screenshot) to access the JavaScript product offline trial installer (ZIP format).
+6. Click the **More Download Options** button (labeled 2 in the screenshot above) to access the JavaScript/React offline trial installer (ZIP format).

    ![Offline installer download option](images/start-trial-download-offline-installer.png)

-### Start Trial for NPM/NuGet Users
+### Start Trial for NPM Users

-If components were installed via [NPM](https://www.npmjs.com/search?q=syncfusion%20ej2) or [NuGet](https://www.nuget.org/packages?q=syncfusion), start an evaluation to obtain the license key required for using trial packages in applications.
+If components were installed via [NPM](https://www.npmjs.com/search?q=syncfusion%20ej2), start an evaluation to obtain the license key required for using trial packages in applications.

 1. Start the 30-day free trial from the [Start Trial](https://www.syncfusion.com/account/manage-trials/start-trials) page in the account.